kikofernandez/programmingfightclub/grasp-principles.md

 * Does it seem like such a design is flexible and easy to refactor?

 **Exercise**:
-Given the code in Listing 1.3.3., add the following functionality:
+Given the code in Listing 1.3.3, add the following functionality:

 * export the comment to markdown
 * export the comment to HTML
 * notify interested users
 * create a `Company` class that should be notified of changes

-*Reflection*: does it seem like this design is flexible and easy to refactor?
+*Reflection*: Does it seem like this design is flexible and easy to refactor?

 ## Creator